 Summary: The Spirit of Laws

-The Spirit of Laws was published in 1748, in Geneva and without an author's name, so as to avoid censorship.
-This book presents Montesquieu's political reflections.
-It describes the different forms of government (monarchy, aristocracy, republic, despotism, etc.) and the laws appropriate to them.
-It includes his famous theory of the separation of the three powers.
+The Spirit of Laws was published in 1748 in Geneva, anonymously, to avoid censorship.
+This book presents Montesquieu’s political reflections.
+It describes the different forms of government (monarchy, aristocracy, republic, despotism, etc.) and the laws appropriate to each.
+It also includes his famous theory of the separation of powers.

-The point of The Spirit of Laws is to grasp the major principles that govern the history of political societies.
+The aim of The Spirit of Laws is to grasp the fundamental principles that govern the history of political societies.

 In our societies, events do not unfold at random.
-There are general laws, which it is a matter of identifying:
+There are general laws that must be identified:

-I have laid down the first principles, and have found that the particular cases apply naturally to them; that the histories of all nations are only consequences of them 1.
+I have laid down the first principles and found that particular cases naturally conform to them; that the histories of all nations are merely their consequences 1.

 Montesquieu defines laws as the necessary relationships that derive from the nature of things

-2. Hence all things (animals, men, God, etc.) have their laws.
-This is the necessary condition for the world, once created, to subsist and not collapse in on itself.
-The existence of these laws is therefore proven by the persistence of the world.
+2. Hence, all things (animals, men, God, etc.) have their laws.
+This is the necessary condition for the world, once created, to persist rather than collapse in on itself.
+The existence of these laws is therefore demonstrated by the persistence of the world.

-These laws exist from time immemorial, even human laws, for they exist in potential before they are enacted.
+These laws have existed since time immemorial—even human laws, for they exist in potential before they are enacted.

 3.

-The laws of nature which precede political laws are those which govern human beings before the establishment of societies.
-What can they be?
+The laws of nature, which precede political laws, are those that govern human beings before the establishment of societies.
+But what are they?

 This amounts to describing the state of nature, a political theme popularised by Hobbes.
-Unlike the latter, Montesquieu does not describe this as a state of war, in which every man would be a wolf to man.
+Unlike the latter, Montesquieu does not describe it as a state of war in which every man is a wolf to man.

-4 and fiercely shuns the company of other men.
+4 and instinctively avoids the company of others.
 As a result, the state of nature is a state of peace.

-Certainly Hobbes asks why men lock their houses if they are naturally friendly.
-However, Montesquieu shows that this is an ill-posed question: indeed, this is attributing to them elements of civil society (a house, a key), and therefore desires that cannot take place in the state of nature.
+Certainly, Hobbes asks why men lock their houses if they are naturally sociable.
+However, Montesquieu shows that this is a misguided question: it attributes to them elements of civil society (a house, a key) and therefore desires that cannot arise in the state of nature.

-In this state of nature, four fundamental determinations characterise us: we have the idea of God, we seek to feed ourselves, we desire to reproduce and we have the desire to live in society (mixed with fear).
+In this state of nature, four fundamental determinations characterise us: we have the idea of God, we seek to feed ourselves, we desire to reproduce, and we have the urge to live in society (mixed with fear).

 These, then, are the four natural laws of human beings.

-For Montesquieu, the state of war is twofold: men, within the same society, enter into war with each other, as each loses the sense of his weakness; similarly, nations enter into war with each other.
+For Montesquieu, the state of war is twofold: men, within the same society, go to war with one another, as each loses awareness of his own weakness; similarly, nations go to war with each other.

-As a result, laws of three kinds appear (constituting three different kinds of rights):
+As a result, three kinds of laws emerge (constituting three different types of rights):

 - those governing relations between peoples: the law of nations

-- those that govern the relationships of rulers to ruled: political law
+- those governing the relationship between rulers and the ruled: political law

-What is the government most adapted to the human nature?
+What form of government is most adapted to human nature?

-Many political commentators before Montesquieu attributed this characteristic to the monarchy.
-Indeed, the monarch commands his subjects, as the father commands his children.
-It therefore seems to be the most natural political system.
+Many political commentators before Montesquieu attributed this quality to monarchy.
+Indeed, the monarch commands his subjects as a father commands his children.
+It therefore appears to be the most natural political system.

-Montesquieu objects that after the death of the father, power passes to sons or brothers, and gives way to a government of many.
-The family is therefore not the paradigm from which the most natural government can be determined.
+Montesquieu objects that after the death of the father, power passes to sons or brothers, leading to a government of many.
+The family is therefore not the paradigm from which the most natural form of government can be determined.

-In fact, the diversity of peoples leads to a great diversity of laws, and in turn to a great number of different political regimes: there are few universal laws and therefore there is no political regime that would be universally valid:
+In fact, the diversity of peoples leads to a great diversity of laws, and in turn, to a great variety of political regimes: there are few universal laws, and therefore, no political regime that is universally valid:

 1 The Spirit of Laws, preface